RaheemBureyII/fluttercrisp/README.md

 Adds email of crisp visitor

 ### Phone
-Adds phone of crisp visitor
+Adds phone number of crisp visitor

 ### onAgentMessage
 Callback for when an agent messages you